gbif/data-blog/content/post/2021-02-08-grscicoll.md

 # Remaining challenges and future plans

-GrSciColl is still a work in progress, and many challenges remain.
+GRSciColl is still a work in progress, and many challenges remain.
 I won't go into too many details (this is still a blogpost), but some of the areas we would like to address next include:

-* Cleaning duplicates.
+1. Cleaning the data content: GRSciColl contains many duplicate entries that need cleaning.
+We are working on implementing tools and function to help data content manager identify and clean those dupicates more efficiently.
-* Making it easier for institutions to improve and maintain their content (e.g. reusing dataset metadata).
+2. Making it easier for institutions to improve and maintain their content: at the moment most updates are done thanks to IH synchronozation or email requests.
+We would like to:
-* Integrating the TDWG collection descriptors.
-* Exploring synchronisation with the [NCBI BioCollections](https://ftp.ncbi.nih.gov/pub/taxonomy/biocollections/)
+    * explore synchronisation with the [NCBI BioCollections](https://ftp.ncbi.nih.gov/pub/taxonomy/biocollections/),
-* Integrating external identifiers such as [GRID](https://grid.ac) and [ROR](https://ror.org).

-To address these issues, we will need help.
-We can't do it alone.
-This is why we would like to establish a Global editorial team for GRSciColl.
-The role of this team will be to:
-* establish editorial guidelines,
-* give feedback on the development of new features aiming to improve GRSciColl,
-* advise on the planing and strategy to develop GRSciColl, for example the integration of TDWG collection descriptors.

-We will be contacting members of the Natural History Collections and GBIF community in the next few weeks.
-But don't wait for us to contact you!
+    * enable the possibility to choose EML files as master records,
+    * set up an interface for more detailed update requests.
+3. Redesign the current GRSciColl interface.

+We also plan to later broaden the group of editors to establish the Editorial board.

-If you would like to contribute to this editorial team, don't hesitate to contact us at scientific-collections@gbif.org.
+If you would like to contribute to improving the GRSciColl, don't hesitate to contact us at scientific-collections@gbif.org.